maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 +++
 date = "2018-02-04T10:01:01+02:00"
-title = "How to Structure a Complex Vuex Store" description = "Learn how to structure a Vuex store with modules, how to enable lazy loading of Vuex store modules and how to fetch data via an API." intro = "In todays article, we're going to take a look at a possible way of how to structure a Vuex store for a large scale application.
+title = "How to Structure a Complex Vuex Store with Modules" description = "Best practices for using Vuex modules to structure a Vuex store.
+Learn how to enable lazy loading of Vuex store modules and how to fetch data via an API." intro = "In todays article, we're going to take a look at a possible way of how to structure a Vuex store for a large scale application.
 When I was researching possible approaches for handling the state of big, Vue powered applications with Vuex, it was pretty hard to find any good examples..." draft = false categories = ["Development"]